 I had also placed some of the mixture in an ice cube tray the night before, so I let my daughter squish it with her fingers.
 She’s always been a big fan of sensory activities that she can eat!

-Instead of the ice cube tray, I had originally planned to use the silicone moulds we use to make fruit gummies, but I abandoned that idea when I realized that they woudn’t be solid enough to pop out of the mould unless I added extra gelatin.
+Instead of the ice cube tray, I had originally planned to use the silicone molds we use to make fruit gummies, but I abandoned that idea when I realized that they woudn’t be solid enough to pop out of the mold unless I added extra gelatin.

 I don’t mind using Jell-O for sensory play because it’s inexpensive and taste-safe, but gelatin is expensive and I’d rather save it for recipes that are destined to be eaten.
 My daughter didn’t seem to mind!